flipacholas/Architecture-of-consoles/articles/xbox.md

 - The **Encode Processor** or 'EP': As the name indicates, it generates the final stereo signal coming from the GP and stores it in main RAM.
   - Notice the operations of the EP can also be carried out by the GP, but having a separate component for encoding enables the console to strive for better audio encoding techniques, such as Dolby Digital.

 The APU only processes audio data but can't output it.
-The latter is the job of the ACI, which reads the audio data in RAM, decodes it and sends the resulting PCM stereo sample (16-bit resolution with a sampling rate of 48 KHz) through the audio output.
+The latter is the job of the ACI, which reads the audio data in RAM, decodes it and sends the resulting PCM stereo sample (16-bit resolution with a sampling rate of 48 kHz) through the audio output.

 ---